 ROBIN HUTSON OBE

-The UK’s leading boutique hotelier, Robin Hutson, Chairman of the renowned The Pig group of hotels and restaurants, decided after tasting Sugrue that it would be a perfect fit for to serve in his restaurants.
+The UK’s leading boutique hotelier, Robin Hutson, Chairman of the renowned The Pig group of hotels and restaurants, decided after tasting Sugrue that it would be a perfect fit to serve in his restaurants.
 Soon after that, Dermot and Ana realised that Robin would be the perfect fit for Sugrue South Downs and he came on board as an investor in 2022.

 NOODLES AND TARA